Uniqueness of stationary compatible probability measures for chains of infinite order with forbidden transitions: Introduction

 To prove our result, we use the absolute continuity criterion for stochastic processes developed by Jacod and Shiryaev \citep{jacod/shiryaev/2002}.
 Their result allows us to conclude the absolute continuity of the entire processes from the local absolute continuity.
 The absolute continuity of the entire process in turn implies uniqueness using the Ergodic Decomposition Theorem.
 When the transition kernel is strongly non-null, the local absolute continuity becomes trivial and we only need to check the almost sure square summability of the variation of the kernel (see \cite{johansson/oberg/pollicot/2007, GGT2018}).
 To the best of our knowledge, \cite{johansson/oberg/pollicot/2007} were the first to use the absolute continuity criterion developed by Jacod and Shiryaev to prove uniqueness of chains of infinite order.
 The key difference between our results and the main result in \cite{johansson/oberg/pollicot/2007} is that they do not provide general verifiable criteria for local absolute continuity of the processes in the case of null kernels.
-Our work is motivated by their work and is complementary to it, because we precisely try to give a proper set of conditions for null kernels ensuring that we have local absolute continuity.
+Our work is motivated by their work and is complementary to it, since we give a proper set of conditions for null kernels ensuring that we have local absolute continuity.
 For this, we first characterize the structure of null transition probabilities, splitting between those prohibited transitions which depend on finite sequences and those which depend on the entire sequence of the past.
-Then, the main part of the proof consists in showing that if the kernel locally behaves like irreducible and aperiodic Markov kernel (see Definition \ref{Deferi} below) and the isolated zeros of the kernels at infinity have limited influence on the future, then every two processes starting from different pasts are locally comparable.
+Then, the main part of the proof consists in showing that if the kernel locally behaves like an irreducible and aperiodic Markov kernel (see Definition \ref{Deferi} below) and the isolated zeros of the kernels at infinity have limited influence on the future, then every two processes starting from different pasts are locally comparable.

 Let us describe the structure of the paper.
 In Section \ref{sec:notation} we introduce the main notation and definitions.
-In Section \ref{sec:results} and \ref{sec:examples} we state the main results and examples of applications, respectively.
-Finally in Section \ref{sec:proofs} we give the proofs to the results of Section \ref{sec:results}, and provide in the appendix some auxiliary results needed in our proofs.
+In Sections \ref{sec:results} and \ref{sec:examples} we state the main results and examples of applications, respectively.
+Finally in Section \ref{sec:proofs} we give the proofs of the results of Section \ref{sec:results}, and provide in the appendix some auxiliary results needed in our proofs.